caltechlibrary/or2018-building-at-the-edges/building-software-at-the-edges.md

 + Web API are the edge of a system
     + Prefer Web API over direct SQL manipulation
     + Favor data models over SQL Scheme
++ When Web API is missing or two complicated
+	+ Look at a plugin option that supports standards (e.g. Sword vX)
 + Focus on data models and data flow
     + Script data flow and transformation
     + Avoid system plugins and customization